2025 Tariffs

 ALL

-Iron or steel products, including flat-rolled sheets, bars, rods, wire, sheet piling, rails, tubes, pipes, hollow profiles, ingots, and select stainless steel items (refer to the provided link for specific HTS classifications).
+Iron or steel products including flat-rolled products, bars and rods, wire, sheet piling, rails, tubes, pipes, hollow profiles, ingots, and certain stainless steel products (refer to the provided link for specific HTS classifications).

 There is no exclusion application process available at this time.